-The sole purpose of this article is to guide you on the requirements to apply for Law under the Faculty of Law in Nigeria.
-Here, you will get to know about the UTME subject combination needed, O’level/A’level requirements for 2026/2027 UTME/DE candidates respectively, and tons of necessary information.
+This article will guide you through the requirements for every Law candidate under the Faculty of Law in Nigeria.
+Here, you will learn the UTME subject combination, O’level/A’level requirements for 2026/2027 UTME/DE candidates, and tons of other necessary information.

 Courses in the Faculty of Law